Overweight/ Unsafe Roads Truck Accidents

 - Gross Vehicle Weight: 80,000 pounds

 In some cases, the “Bridge Formula Weights,” introduced in 1975 to minimize damage to highway bridges, may require more axles or a longer wheelbase to help compensate for increased vehicle weight.
 In some cases, the formula could require lower gross vehicle weight.

 It’s worth our Fort Lauderdale attorneys pointing out that even trucks meeting legal weight standards pose a risk.
 Research from the University of Michigan Transportation Research Institute found a strong statistical link between higher weights and an increased risk of truck-related traffic deaths.
 In fact, when a truck’s weight increases from 65,000 pounds to 80,000 pounds, the risk of an accident resulting in death increases 50 percent.

 Weigh stations are located along many points on our national highways, and truckers are expected to make good use of them along their routes in order to ensure they haven’t gone over the ceiling gross vehicle weight rating for their rig.

 But sometimes, even when the station indicates the vehicle is overweight, truckers don’t lighten their loads.
 Trucking companies put an enormous amount of pressure on truckers to deliver as many goods to customers as quickly as possible.
 A lightened load may be a setback, and companies aren’t eager to incur any loss of revenue.

 When they do this, they are essentially placing profits over people.
-Those who suffer injuries as a result have a right to pursue compensation.How Overweight Trucks Cause Accidents
+Those who suffer injuries as a result of unsafe roads have a right to pursue compensation with the assistance of an attorney at our Fort Lauderdale firm.How Overweight Trucks Cause Accidents

 One of the first ways overweight trucks are dangerous is that the truck’s performance is going to be affected.
 That means even an experienced driver can be caught off guard or have difficulty maneuvering.